Kuzaki/ingamelogger/README.md

 - !logger shush (silences sys messages for large counts)
 - !logger start 100
 This logs the 1st 100 defined packets that passes though the proxy.
 However, no packet name is displayed.
 To display it, simply enable !logger raw to log all raw packets and compare the time stamp of raw packet to match with the data logs.

+To log raw packets, input
+- !logger raw -(logs every single raw packet that comes from proxy)
+- !logger raw S_SPAWN_ME -(logs raw packet with that defined name only)

 ## Errors
 Important: If an invalid version for a def. packet is attempted to log, there will be an error displayed on the console. the logging will continue in this case for all packets received of that def. packet, with the wrong version number. you will have to restart the module by restarting the console to continue logging that packet.
 This is why you should double check the logging packet and version before starting the log.